Chimp Crazy: Background

 Suzy had given birth to a total of six chimps, including Travis, who made national headlines in 2009 when he mauled a woman in Connecticut and was shot by police.

 In 2016, an employee at the primate facility, Angela Scott, contacted PETA to express concerns about abuse she had witnessed at work.
 Scott secretly shot video and sent it to the animal rights group before quitting her job there.
 PETA had already been investigating the facility, following a string of USDA violations.
 PETA filed a lawsuit in December 2016, citing violations of the Endangered Species Act.
 This lawsuit becomes the centerpiece of events covered in Chimp Crazy.

 While Casey was embroiled in the battle with PETA, Tonia Haddix came to visit her seeking to buy a baby chimp.
 When she heard about Casey's legal problems, she offered to take over the facility in an effort to disrupt the lawsuit.
 So, in 2018, instead of adopting a baby chimp, Haddix adopted the Missouri Primate Foundation, including an adult chimp that Haddix had taken a liking to, Tonka.

 Tonka was born at Working Wildlife and rented out for movies such as Buddy and George of the Jungle.
 After retiring from show business, he was transferred to Casey/Haddix's facility and used to breed.
 At that facility, Tonka had been isolated after fights with other males.
 A vet for the Missouri facility said he performed surgery twice on Tonka to seal wounds from those fights.

 Connie Casey was the Chimp Crazy team's initial choice as the subject for the film, but she declined to appear on camera, so they focused on Tonia Haddix.

 Aftermath

-As a result of the PETA lawsuit, six of the former Missouri Primate Foundation chimpanzees were sent to the Center for Great Apes, an accredited sanctuary in Florida.
+As a result of the PETA lawsuit, authorities sent six of the former Missouri Primate Foundation chimpanzees to the Center for Great Apes, an accredited sanctuary in Florida.
 This includes: